 Solution requirements are of two types:

 One of the important part of requirements gathering activity for every business analyst is to write the requirements well.
-Well written requirements should follow guidelines.
-We have discussed these guidelines in another post as shown below:

 Transition requirements refer to the requirements to enable successful implementation of a project.
 As per BABOK,

 Describe the capabilities that the solution must have and the conditions the solution must meet to facilitate transition from the current state to the future state, but which are not needed once the change is complete.
 They are differentiated from other requirements types because they are of a temporary nature.

 Transition requirements are short period requirements.
 Once these requirements are completed, these no longer exist.

 - The users must be trained to be able to use the system effectively